Data breaches

 Passwords

-Follow our guidance to ensure you always use secure passwords.
-They reduces the risk of data breaches and protects you from many threats such as identity theft.
+Follow our guidance to ensure you always use secure passwords, as they reduce the risk of data breaches and protect you from threats such as identity theft.

 Multi-factor authentication (MFA)

-MFA adds an additional layer of security on your account and is quick and easy to set up.
+MFA adds an extra layer of security on your account and is quick and easy to set up.

-A password combined with MFA greatly increases security.
+Using a password in combination with MFA significantly increases security.

 Set up your security profile to enable MFA.